Tottenham defender Alderweireld set to complete £13m move to Al-Duhail

 Alderweireld's Tottenham legacy

-Spurs invested £14m ($19m) in Alderweireld's talents back in 2015, prising him away from Spanish giants Atletico Madirid on an initial five-year deal.
+Spurs invested £14m ($19m) in Alderweireld's talents back in 2015, prising him away from Spanish giants Atletico Madrid on an initial five-year deal.

 The towering centre-back went on to appear in 236 games for the north London club across all competitions, contributing nine goals and five assists to their cause.